 Reviving American Manufacturing

 As a businessman who started a manufacturing company that now provides hundreds of good-paying jobs right here in the Midwest, nothing is more important to Bill Foster than the health of manufacturing in America.
-In the long run, a country can only consume as much as it produces – and Bill knows we need to see “Made in America” again.

 This job loss was across the board – from rust belt industries to hi-tech manufacturing.
 During this time, the auto industries imploded and Silicon Valley recently saw its last integrated circuit foundry close.